Why consider financial coaching?

 What does a financial coach do?

-A good financial coach can help you sort out your priorities, dreams, and goals, and help you set a plan to make it happen in a way that gives you control over your money and your life.
+A good financial coach can help you sort out your priorities, dreams, and goals, and help you set a plan to make it happen in a way that gives you control over your finances, your relationship with money, and your life.
 A good financial coach should not be there to sell you some financial product.
 Financial coaching is about your overall financial and personal situation.
 It is tailored to your particular concerns and challenges.
 There is no one-size-fits all cookbook or product you can purchase off the shelf that will fix your finances now or in the future.

 A plan without action is nothing– a good financial coach can help you set realistic, manageable goals and objectives based on sound financial practices.
 A good financial coach can provide you with motivation and accountability so you can actually DO specific actions to reach those goals and continue sound financial behavior.